Engineering for Eco-Design in Food

 - Biocatalysis and Microbiology

-- Preparation for the internship and career transition
+- Preparation for the internship and transition to the workforce

 Course Content – Semester 2